-- a.
-Press HEADER DOWN switch on the ground speed lever (GSL) to fully retract header lift cylinders. - b.
-Press REEL UP switch on the GSL to raise the centerlink until the hook is above the attachment pin on the header.
+- Press the HEADER DOWN switch on the ground speed lever (GSL) to fully retract the header lift cylinders. - b.
+Press the REEL UP switch on the GSL to raise the center-link until the hook is above the attachment pin on the header.